geelark-tech/geelark-openapi/docs/en/Error Codes/Cloud_Phone_Error_Codes.md

 43029 Selected cloud phone model is under maintenance, please try again later 43036 Cloud phone is running and cannot perform this operation 43037 Accessibility hiding is not supported
+43038 The device model has been deleted
-49001 ADB is not enabled
+43039 Currently unavailable; maintenance in progress 49001 ADB is not enabled
 49002 Device model does not support ADB
 50001 Device model does not support shell